jina-ai/jina/README.md

 <img src="https://github.com/jina-ai/jina/blob/master/.github/swagger-ui-prettyprint.gif?raw=true" alt="Jina Swagger UI extension on visualizing neural search results">
 </p>

 🆙 Not a GUI guy?
-Let's do it in Python then!
+Let's query it from Python then!
 Keep the above running and start a simple client:

 ```python
 from jina import Client, Document